freenas/freenas-docs/userguide/sharing.rst

    summarizes the available options for fine-tuning an AFP share, you typically should not change the default settings of an AFP share as doing so may cause the share to not work as expected.
-Most settings are only available when you click "Advanced Mode".
-Do **not** change an advanced option unless you fully understand the function of that option.
+Most settings are only available when you click :guilabel:`Advanced Mode`.
+Do **not** change an advanced option without fully understanding the function of that option.
 Refer to
    `Setting up Netatalk
    <http://netatalk.sourceforge.net/2.2/htmldocs/configuration.html>`_
    for a more detailed explanation of the available options.